Whitehorse Hill – the history of Dartmoor promenaded through Bellever Forest

 Please contact firstname.lastname@example.org for more details regarding this project

 In March 2016 MED Theatre received a grant for an exciting 18 month project, ‘The Hound of the Baskervilles and the Last Wolf on Dartmoor’.
 The project would enable young people to learn more about Dartmoor’s local history and ecology through the eyes of a long lost animal, the wolf, last sighted on Dartmoor in 1780, and the legends it provoked.

 So far our young people have taken part in research trips, a residential, and written and published a radio play, ‘Wolf Whispers’ – follow this link to listen to it and to find out more.
 MED Theatre’s 2017 community play, The Howling, which toured Dartmoor villages in March was also one outcome of this project and the research carried out by its young participants.
-Currently, our large group of committed young participants are busy with preparations for their upcoming short film, to be filmed on location at Burrator Reservoir and Wolf Conservation Trust near Reading.

 The Howling – MED Theatre’s 2017 community play breaks box office records!

 Princetown Film Club is recruiting for a new season